 Right click on "Source code (zip)", then choose the option to Copy Link Address.
 Use this value for

 By default, Standard Notes will look for the

 index.html file located in the root of the project.
 If your main file is not in the root, you can specify a custom path.

 In your extension's repository, create a file called

 package.jsonif it does not already exist.

 Add the following entry anywhere in the root level of

 main can also be a CSS file if you're publishing a theme.

 latest_urlendpoint automatically to update extensions.
 For this value, you can use the same JSON endpoint you're using for

-Join the Slack group and ask away in the #dev channel.
+Join the Discord group and ask away in the #dev channel.